Steven J. Dick

 Steven J. Dick (born October 24, 1949, Evansville, Indiana) is an American astronomer, author, and historian of science most noted for his work in the field of astrobiology.
-Dick served as the Chief Historian for the National Aeronautics and Space Administration from 2003 to 2009 and as the Baruch S. Blumberg NASA/Library of Congress Chair in Astrobiology from 2013 to 2014.
+Dick served as the chief historian for the National Aeronautics and Space Administration (NASA) from 2003 to 2009 and as the Baruch S. Blumberg NASA/Library of Congress Chair in Astrobiology from 2013 to 2014.
 Before that, he was an astronomer and historian of science at the United States Naval Observatory in Washington, DC, from 1979 to 2003.

+Early life and education

+Dick graduated from Mt.
+Vernon High School in 1967.
+He received a Bachelor of Science in astrophysics from Indiana University Bloomington in 1971.
+He earned a Master of Arts in 1974 and a Ph.D. in 1977 in the history and philosophy of science, both from Indiana University.

 Career

-Steven J. Dick received a Bachelor of Science in astrophysics from Indiana University in 1971.
-In 1977, he earned a Master of Arts and a Ph.D. in the history and philosophy of science.
 For 24 years, Dick worked as an astronomer and historian of science for United States Naval Observatory in Washington, D.C., including three years at the Naval Observatory's Southern Hemisphere station in New Zealand.
 There he was part of a team using transit telescopes and astrographs to chart the northern and southern skies.
 During this time, he also wrote the history of the Observatory, the first national observatory of the United States, published as Sky and Ocean Joined: The U. S. Naval Observatory, 1830-2000.

-In 2003, he was named the Chief Historian for the National Aeronautics and Space Administration (NASA).
+In 2003, he was named the Chief Historian for the National Aeronautics and Space Administration.
 During his years at NASA, Dick wrote on the importance of exploration to society, commissioned numerous histories of spaceflight, and edited several volumes on the societal impact of space flight and on the occasion of the 50th anniversaries of NASA and the space age.

 Dick served as Chairman of the Historical Astronomy Division of the American Astronomical Society (1993–1994), as President of the History of Astronomy Commission of the International Astronomical Union (1997-2000) and as President of the Philosophical Society of Washington.
 He is on the editorial board for the Journal for the History of Astronomy and the Journal of Astronomical History and Heritage.
 From 2011-2012 he held the Charles A. Lindbergh Chair in Aerospace History at the National Air & Space Museum.
 In 2013 Dick was named the Baruch S. Blumberg NASA/Library of Congress Chair in Astrobiology.